 The human brain develops more rapidly in the first few years of life than at any other time.
 Children's experiences in the years before school are critically important for everything that follows.
-For this reason, early childhood education and care (ECEC) matters enormously for children and families.
+For this reason, early childhood education and care (ECEC) - also known as 'early learning' - matters enormously for children and families.

-More than 45% of Australian children aged 0-5 years attend ECEC services, including preschool/kindergarten and long-day care services.
-To provide these services, the Australian ECEC sector employs more than 190.000 educators.
+Half of Australian's children aged 0-5 years attend ECEC services, including preschool/kindergarten and long day care services.
+To provide these services, the Australian ECEC sector employs more than 223,000 educators.

-What's new?
+What's changed?